techcow2/LMSA/README.md

 - Privacy-conscious users who prefer keeping their data local
 - Developers testing different prompts and model responses
 - Researchers who need to include file content in their AI interactions
+- Visual content creators who want to analyze and discuss images with AI
 - Anyone who wants the convenience of mobile access to powerful AI

 ## 🔧 Technical Requirements

 - Android 5.0 or higher
-- LM Studio installed and running on a computer with a suitable language model
+- LM Studio installed and running on a computer with a suitable language model (text or vision)
 - Both devices connected to the same network

 ## 🚀 Get Started Today